Can We Live to Age 150?

 How Old Do You Want to Be?

-I recently read the simulation of a diary based on interviews with descendents of a Great Plains woman living after the American Civil War.
-She moved from campsite to campsite with her family, carrying teepees and supplies on horseback.
+I recently read the simulation of a diary based on interviews with descendants of a Great Plains indigenous woman living after the American Civil War.

 Aging In Humans